Tom-Camp/nulayinn/README.md

 BME680 sensor is for temperature, humidity, pressure and gas inside the coop.

-The code includes a power management system that monitors the battery voltage and puts the system to sleep if the voltage drops below a certain threshold to prevent packet loss.
+The code includes a power management system that monitors the battery voltage and puts the system to sleep if the voltage drops below a certain threshold to prevent malformed packets.
 The system wakes up every hour to take a reading and send the data to a [Raspberry Pi RFM9x receiver](https://github.com/Tom-Camp/rfm_receiver).
 The receiver then relays the data to an API server.

 ## Hardware